 The residuals for the pendulum example in Fig.~\ref{fig:Pendulum_residuals_g_n0} show systematic deviation for both FJet and RK2, and is likely due to the limited feature set used in modeling.
 Higher order features are suggested in Appendix~\ref{sec:app-RK}.
 As shown in Table~\ref{tab:residuals}, the residuals are smaller for FJet.

-For the Duffing example, there are also systematic deviations seen in Fig.~\ref{fig:Duffing_residuals_g_n0}.
+For the Duffing oscillator example, there are also systematic deviations seen in Fig.~\ref{fig:Duffing_residuals_g_n0}.
 As with the Pendulum example, these are likely due to a limited feature set.
-Fig.~\ref{fig:Duffing_residuals_g_n1} is also displayed, to show how when noise is present ($\sigma=0.1$) it can largely overwhelms the systematic deviations, leaving mostly randomly placed red and blue dots.
+Figure \ref{fig:Duffing_residuals_g_n1} is also displayed, to show that when noise is present ($\sigma=0.1$) it can largely overwhelm the systematic deviations, leaving mostly randomly placed red and blue dots.